 - The Litas, TheLitas.co (Read our story about the Litas here on WRN.)

 - Women On Wheels, WomenOnWheels.org

 Inspiration From Fearless Biker Chicks

 Unsurprisingly, women bikers like to read about other women bikers.
 Women looking for some courage to get a motorcycle of their own often find the motivation in these blogs, too.
 Aspiring female riders often feel empowered after reading other women motorcyclists’ stories.
 There are also female motorcycle blogs out there about everything you can think of.
 You can find reviews on clothing, accessories, motorcycles and tips on how to care for your bike and yourself.

-The publications below are a rich resource for beginners and experienced riders alike.
+The publications below are great resources for both beginners and experienced riders.
 They are also a great way to connect with other women who love motorcycling.

 Women Motorcycle Blogs & Publications